How to Test Batteries Without a Tester: Unique Method [2025]

 • Lose Connection

-The next step is to check the voltage of the battery.
+This step is to check the voltage of the battery if you don’t know how to test batteries without a tester.
 You can do this with a multimeter.
 Most of the multimeter comes with separate battery check options like Innova 3340.
-You can also select a best multimeter or clamp meter from our top picks list of best DC clamp meters.
+You can also select a best multimeterr for automotive use or clamp meter from our top picks list of best DC clamp meters.

 Testing Procedure: